 Don’t mistake a kind voice for a kind person, because the person talking to you on behalf of the insurance company is probably nothing more than a snake-oil salesman, meaning he will do or say anything to get you to settle the case right away.
 Here are just a few things you need to realize about insurance companies:

-- Trained Negotiators – in all likelihood, you will be contacted by an insurance adjuster, which by the very nature of the job is someone that is trained to be an effective negotiator.
+- Trained Negotiators – in all likelihood, you will be contacted by a car insurance claim adjuster, which by the very nature of the job is someone that is trained to be an effective negotiator.
 The sole purpose of this person is to keep the payout as low as possible.

 - Fairness – fair is a word that is not even in the insurance company operation manual.
 Think of how hard you have had to work to get a fair settlement check with your own insurance company when you had to make a claim… and you are paying them!
 If they are representing someone else, you better believe being “fair” is the last thing they are worried about.